shaardie/blog/content/infset.md

 ### Intersecting Sets

 One of the most basic operation on sets is to intersect them with each other.
-Due the possibility to differ countable and not countable sets, we are able to distinct two different situation.
+Due the possibility to differ countable sets and not countable sets, we are able to distinct two different situations.

 #### One countable Set

-Obviously if one of the sets to intersect is countable the intersection should also be countable as a subset of a countable set.
+Obviously, if one of the sets to intersect is countable the intersection should also be countable as a subset of a countable set.
 The following function is to create such an intersection.
 Since intersections are commutative, let's assume that the set `a` is countable.